Attendance & Cancellations:

 Preparation & Practice:

 • Daily practice is necessary for the full benefit of lessons.
 The amount of time spent practicing varies from student to student, but it needs to be consistent.
+Science has shown that shorter practice times conducted more frequently each week will allow you to grow the fastest.
 The important thing is that each minute of practice be filled with “thinking-singing”/”thinking-playing” and concentration.
 Problem areas that are discussed during lessons need to be corrected at home.
 The student and I will come up will attainable practice goals.

 Focus & Concentration:

 • Progress in singing and piano technique relies on the ability to detect sounds and feel sensations in your voice and body that can be quite subtle.
 Therefore, I rarely take a phone call while I am teaching and I request that you also refrain from answering your cell phone during your lesson time unless it is an emergency.

 1. Provide each student with the personal attention and respect necessary to develop his/her/their individual talents.
 Encourage a feeling of success with each student’s individual rate of learning.

 2. Guide each student to a greater understanding and enjoyment of music!

 3. Guide each student toward an awareness of her/his capabilities – clearly communicating short-term and long-term goals.
 This may be verbal or written communication.
 I will also provide regular feedback about student progress.

 4. Guide each student toward musical independence and initiative through a balanced program of vocal/piano technique, repertoire, and music theory/ear training –